For many crochet business owners, crochet pricing is the biggest stressor and it’s the question I receive most as a crochet business coach.

-Alright, our topic, today, is one of the most controversial and confounding in all the handmade world….pricing.
+Alright, our topic, today, crochet pricing, is one of the most controversial and confounding in all the handmade world.

-I know, I know…please stick with me and we’ll get through this together.
+I know, I know…you could probably feel the adrenalin rush and you want to flee…but please stick with me and we’ll get through this together.

-I recently took a poll of my Instagram followers and discovered that many of you find this to be the most difficult part of your business so I want to help.
-We’re going to take this step by step and get a basic foundation for pricing that you can tweak to fit your individual business.
+I recently took a poll of my Instagram followers and discovered that many of you find pricing crochet products to be the most difficult part of your business.
+I want to help.
+We’re going to take this step by step and get a basic foundation for crochet pricing that you can tweak to fit your individual business.